lueho/BRIT/notes/planning/file_export_object_workflow_plan.md

 # Plan: Generalized Export Flow for UserCreatedObject Models

+---

+# Status: COMPLETE (2025-05-05)

+All code, tests, and documentation for the generic file export flow are now production-ready.
+Legacy code has been removed, and all usages are migrated.
+The new pattern is in place for all UserCreatedObject-derived models.
+No further action is required unless new models or requirements arise.

+## Checklist
+- [x] Plan and rationale documented here
+- [x] View and Celery task refactored to use filter parameters and context
+- [x] All usages migrated to new pattern
+- [x] Legacy code and tests removed
+- [x] Documentation updated
+- [x] Tests updated and passing

+## If new models are added
+- Register them in the export registry
+- Ensure their views and filtersets follow this pattern

+---

+*This plan is now archived.
+No further work is needed unless new requirements emerge.*

 ## Context
 - There are now two types of filter views for collections:
   - `CollectionCurrentPublishedListView`: should only export published collections.